 UNIVERSITY OF WISCONSIN River Falls

-NEW!
-History blog by UWRF senior history major Kayla Friedlund - BEHIND THE FINE PRINT.
+Check out the History blog created by UWRF history alumna Kayla Friedlund - BEHIND THE FINE PRINT.
 Subscribe to get in on "History's inconspicuous details."

 A retirement celebration for Dr. Kurt Leichtle was held Wednesday, May 6, 2015.
 Many colleagues, alumni, students and friends stopped by to wish him well.

 The 2015 History and Philosophy Banquet, Friday, May 1, 2015, was enjoyed by a record attendance of 58 alumni, students and department staff.
 The keynote speaker was Robert Entenmann, Professor of History, St. Olaf College speaking on "The Indigenization of Christianity in Late Imperial China: Chinese Catholic Priests Between Two Worlds."
 Details

 The inaugural Wyman Visiting Professorship in History presentations, March 4, 5 and 6, 2015 were attended by more than 150 students and community members.
 Renowned environmental historian Professor Donald Worster, University of Kansas, spoke on "Wilderness: The Higher Altruism in American Environmental Values" and "Shrinking the Earth: From an Age of Abundance to an Age of Limits."
 Details

 Dr. Stephen Feinstein's vast personal book collection is now available to the public.
 We are grateful to Dr. Feinstein's family who generously chose to donate this amazing collection.
 Most books in the collection can be sent to individuals who are unaffiliated with UWRF through regular inter-library loan channels.
 If interested, contact your local library.
 Details here